geo000/MRF-Benchmark/README.txt

+Purpose:
+Compare different optimization algorithms for stereomatching.

+Contribution:
+The only contribution is the dual descent (DD.cpp, DD.h, README-DD.txt)

+---

 This directory contains all the code to run all the MRF benchmarks.

 The code is provided "as is" as a service to the community.